mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 MUST provide a way to query the maximum datagram size, so that an application can create RTP packets that always fit into a datagram.

-Additionally, a QUIC implementation MUST expose the smoothed RTT as descirbed in {{Section 5 of QUIC-RECOVERY}} to the application.
+Additionally, a QUIC implementation MUST expose the smoothed RTT as described in {{Section 5 of QUIC-RECOVERY}} to the application.

 {{Section 7.1 of QUIC-RECOVERY}} also specifies how QUIC treats ECN marks if ECN is supported by the